Voter Protection Hotline

 You do not have to intend to stay in Maine forever.
 You are a resident for as long as you live here—and, as a resident, you have a stake in your community and the state.

-If you are from Maine and left for school or a temporary job, you are entitled to keep your Maine residency and register to vote here/maintain your existing registration, as long as you don’t register to vote in your new location.
+If you live in Maine but left for school or a temporary job, you are entitled to keep your Maine residency and register to vote here/maintain your existing registration, as long as you don’t register to vote in your new location.

 If you live abroad but had your last fixed US home in Maine, you still qualify and can register as a voter in the municipality of that home.
 (For more information about voting as an American abroad, see Vote From Abroad’s FAQ.)